stjernegard/bgfetch/README.md

 # BGFetch

-This is the script I use to have my desktop background rotate through /r/EarthPorn's top 25 of the month.
+This is the script I use to have my desktop background rotate through images submitted to /r/EarthPorn.

 If you want to use it, you need a working Go environment first.